DELTechnology/delt-core/README.md

 ## Workflow

-Initialize the folder structure and move the library, selection, and FASTQ files in the corresponding directories:
+Initialize the folder structure and move the library, selection, and FASTQ files to the corresponding directories:
 ```bash
 delt-cli init
 mv /path/to/input.fastq.gz fastq_files